Su1kii/Su1kii/README.md

 # 💫 About Me:
-Full-Stack Developer | Backend Focused | Open to Work<br>🌱 I’m currently learning mastering FastAPI to become a backend-focused fullstack developer.<br><br>👨‍💻 All of my projects are available at https://portfolio-ts1q.vercel.app/<br><br>📫 How to reach me stevennava749@gmail.com
+Backend Engineer | Open to Work<br>🌱 I’m currently learning mastering FastAPI to become a backend-focused fullstack developer.<br><br>👨‍💻 All of my projects are available at https://portfolio-ts1q.vercel.app/<br><br>📫 How to reach me stevennava749@gmail.com

 ## 🌐 Socials: